ansys/pypim/README.rst

 -----------

 PyPIM can be integrated in PyAnsys libraries to transparently switch to a remote instance in a suitable environment.
-This process is described in the integration guide.
+This process is described in the documentation's integration topic.

-For example, starting MAPDL with PyPIM is actually as simple as:
+For example, starting MAPDL with PyPIM is as simple as:

 .. code-block:: python